 The 170,000-barrel-a-day Golden Eagle plant is pulling feed from the hydrocracker for work that’s scheduled to begin May 9 and last 10 to 12 days, said the person familiar with the refinery’s operations.
 The person declined to be identified because the information isn’t public.

-Phillips 66 (W) is scheduled to flare gases through May 3 at the Los Angeles refinery in Southern California, according to a notice to the South Coast Air Quality Management District.
+Phillips 66 (W:US) is scheduled to flare gases through May 3 at the Los Angeles refinery in Southern California, according to a notice to the South Coast Air Quality Management District.
 The 139,000-barrel-a-day refinery began a maintenance turnaround on the cogeneration plant and catalyst regeneration on a unifier and hydrotreater unit April 20 that was expected to last two weeks, a person with knowledge of the work said April 23.

 Rich Johnson, a spokesman at the company’s headquarters in Houston, didn’t immediately respond to an e-mail requesting comment on the planned flaring.